 Evergreen Tree

-Green all year, even in winter, evergreen trees have long symbolized eternal life.
-The Savior teaches that, if we follow Him, we will have everlasting life.
+Evergreen trees have long symbolized eternal life.
+They are green all year, even in winter.
+The Savior teaches that if we follow Him, we will have everlasting life.

 Scripture: John 3:16 “For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.”